danajacob/datasciencecoursera/getting-and-cleaning-data/project/UCI-HAR-Dataset/README.md

 Dataset information is at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

-The dataset can be downloaded at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+Dataset download is at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 This data records human activities wearing Samsung Galaxy 5 II smartphone.
 Experiments were carried out with a group of 30 volunteers between the age of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing the smartphone on the waist.
 Using its embedded accelerometer and gyroscope, the researchers captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.